 The removal efficiencies among different treatment strategies are shown in Figure 4b.
 N1, N2 and N5 have ozone treatment and biological activated carbon filter (BACF) in contrast to N3 and N4.
 Additionally, N5 has an extra biological pretreatment step as compared to N1-N4.
-The removal efficiencies of the pesticides and the pharmaceuticals at N3+N4 are significantly lower than at N1+N2 and N5 (p<0.05, two-sided Student’s t-test), which shows that the conventional treatment (sedimentation, filtration and disinfection) cannot remove pesticides and pharmaceuticals in water effectively.
-On the other hand, N1+N2 and N5 with their more advanced treatment process (including ozonation) are successful with these two substance groups.
+The removal efficiencies of the pesticides and the pharmaceuticals at N3+N4 were significantly lower than at N1+N2 and N5 (p<0.05, two-sided Student’s t-test), which shows that the conventional treatment (sedimentation, filtration and disinfection) cannot remove pesticides and pharmaceuticals in water effectively.
+On the other hand, N1+N2 and N5 with their more advanced treatment process (including ozonation) were successful with these two substance groups.
 This is also illustrated for N5 in Figure 3, with a 5-fold drop in total concentration from raw to drinking water (from 3990 to 720 ng L-1, going from 76% ‘pesticides + pharmaceuticals’ of total to 17%).
 The removal efficiency of flame retardants in N5 was also rather efficient, with significantly higher efficiency than N1+N2 and N3+N4 (p<0.02, two-sided Student’s t-test).
-This suggests that the biological treatment have the ability to remove flame retardants in water.
+This suggests that the biological treatment has the ability to remove flame retardants in water.

-The removal efficiency of PFASs was often unchanged or even negative at the investigated DWTPs.
-Previous studies have shown that conventional treatment techniques are not efficient in removing PFASs [36].
-Negative removal efficiency can be explained by time-varying concentrations and the sample were only taken from one point and time, degradation of PFAS precursors to persistent PFASs [37] and desorption of PFASs from granular activated carbon (GAC) or other filter types within the WWTP [38].
+[36][37][38]

-Potential human health risks
+Potential human health risks of sucralose

-Sucralose, an artificial sweetener, discovered in 1976, is widely used in food industry, because of its perfect sweetness and stability.
-Sucralose has been shown to be resistant to metabolism and is a persistent, ubiquitously occurring pollutant in aquatic environments [41].
-[20, 41]It is commonly detected in wastewater, surface water, groundwater [20, 22] and even in drinking water [20, 22, 42].
-The concentration ranged from hundreds ng L-1 to μg L-1 levels.
-Sucralose has been tested for toxicity, and there are some reports on that exposure may led to negative effects e.g., on locomotion and physiological behavior of crustaceans [43].
-However, there is a lack of studies focusing on chronical and low-dose effects of sucralose [44, 45].
-Rahn et al. [46] found that sucralose can degrade and produce amounts of chloropropanols (3-monochloropropanediol and 1,2- and 1,3-dichloropropanols) under thermal decomposition.
+The artificial sweetener sucralose was the dominant micropollutant in both raw and drinking water and this may cause human health concern.
+Sucralose is widely used in the food industry since the 1970s, because of its sweet taste and stability.
+Sucralose has been shown to be a persistent, ubiquitously occurring environmental pollutant [20, 41] and is commonly detected in wastewater, surface water, groundwater and [20, 22]drinking water [20, 22, 42].
+It has been tested for toxicity, and there are some reports on that exposure may led to negative effects e.g., on locomotion and physiological behavior of crustaceans [43].
+However, there is a lack of studies focusing on chronical and low-dose effects [44, 45].
+Rahn et al. [46] found that sucralose can degrade and produce chloropropanols (3-monochloropropanediol and 1,2- and 1,3-dichloropropanols) under thermal decomposition.
 These metabolites are known as a potentially toxic class of compounds that may cause cancer [47].
-Another study indicated that ingestion of sucralose can affect the glucose metabolism of obese people who rarely use non-nutritive sweeteners [48].
-More studies on sucralose are needed, and it is important to consider the potential toxicity of its metabolites, which e.g., are formed during cooking under high temperature [49], which is a common practice in China.
+Another study indicated that ingestion of sucralose may affect the glucose metabolism of obese people who rarely use non-nutritive sweeteners [48].
+More studies on the toxicity of sucralose are needed, and it is also important to consider the potential toxicity of its metabolites, which e.g., are formed during cooking under high temperature [49], a common practice in China.

 Conclusions